prsmjs/lock/README.md

 <h1 align="center">@prsm/lock</h1>

 Distributed locking primitives for Redis.
-Mutex (exclusive lock) and semaphore (N concurrent leases).
-Atomic, safe, crash-tolerant.
+Mutex for exclusive locks, semaphore for N concurrent leases.
+All operations are atomic via Lua scripts, and locks auto-expire on crash via TTL.

 ## Installation